 Bayer is committed to preserving and protecting the biodiversity of our planet.
 Weed management has been a factor in the decline of milkweed habitat.
 Bayer is collaborating with nonprofits, universities, researchers and others to improve and protect habitat for the monarch butterfly and other pollinators across North America.
 It is clear that sufficient progress won’t be made without action.
 Bayer is committed to working alongside others to address this important element of biodiversity.
 They are proud to be a part of state-specific initiatives, like Missourians for Monarchs, since each geography has unique needs and priorities.
-Missouri is especially important since Monsanto is headquartered in the state and calls it home.
 You can read more about our broader efforts here and here.

 Burroughs Audubon of Greater Kansas City is the KC chapter of National Audubon and has 2,000 members in the Kansas City area.
 Burroughs Audubon is committed to the conservation of habitat and wildlife.
 In 2015, Burroughs Audubon and partners were awarded a National Fish and Wildlife Foundation Grant to restore monarch habitat across the Greater Kansas City area.
 As more habitat goes in, more citizens become engaged and more land stewards are installing and maintaining native plantings.